 MEng in Mechanical Engineering

-The Master of Engineering (MEng) in mechanical engineering program emphasizes applied design, fundamental coursework, and development of key communication skills to meet today's industry demands and advance your career.
+The Master of Engineering (MEng) in mechanical engineering program emphasizes applied design, fundamental coursework, and the development of key communication skills to help you strengthen your industry knowledge and skills.

 About the Major

 Our Master of Engineering in Mechanical Engineering program offers a research-based curriculum specialized for applied design and oral, visual, and written communication.

 During this program, you will explore fundamental industry knowledge and design-oriented specialty coursework in applied mathematics and engineering management.
 You can personalize your experience by concentrating your studies on mechanical engineering, manufacturing engineering, or turbomachinery engineering.

 Our program was intentionally designed to provide you with the flexibility of advancing your education at your convenience.
 Working professionals will be able to obtain a master's degree by taking our evening classes on a part-time or full-time basis, either fully online or remote.

 At CETA, time and balance are on your side.